ublue-os/ubuntu/README.md

 > It's unlikely you'll need extra codecs, Flathub provides everything you need.
 You might need to [force enable hardware acceleration](https://fedoraproject.org/wiki/Firefox_Hardware_acceleration#Web_page_rendering) in Firefox directly.

-Are you planning on adding more apps and stuff?

-> Not really, but I'm hoping to do more images like -gaming, -cloudnative, etc. that derive off of this base image.
-Once we figure out a way to cleanly split out application installation from the base image we'll split it up to make it easy to customize.

 I cancelled the first run thing or it failed, how do I rerun it?

 > Running `/usr/bin/ublue-firstboot` will restart the process.
 You might need to delete `~/.config/ublue/firstboot-done` if you ever want to rerun it again.